 Accelerating Resilient Food Systems in Africa - ARFSA

-The Accelerating Resilient Food Systems in Africa (ARFSA) programme provides support to civil society organisations, businesses and knowledge institutes working to increase food security in developing countries.
+The Accelerating Resilient Food Systems in Africa (ARFSA) programme provides support to civil society organisations, businesses and knowledge institutes working to increase food security in low and middle-income countries.
 Their knowledge and expertise help accelerate resilient food systems in Africa.
-This programme is permanently closed for applications.
+Projects are now running in 6 countries.

 What is ARFSA?